dask/dask/docs/source/foundations.rst

 network.
 We use *raw sockets* as mediated by tornado streams.
 We separate messages by a sentinel value.

-.. autofunction:: distributed3.core.read
+.. autofunction:: distributed.core.read
-.. autofunction:: distributed3.core.write
+.. autofunction:: distributed.core.write

 Servers